Henry Erben: Biography

-Erben was born in New York City.
-He entered the Navy as a midshipman on 17 June 1848, and was promoted to passed midshipman on 12 June 1855, to master on 16 September 1855, and to lieutenant on 27 December 1856.
+Erben was born in New York City, and he entered the Navy as a midshipman on 17 June 1848.
+He graduated from the United States Naval Academy and was promoted to passed midshipman on 12 June 1855, to master on 16 September 1855, and to lieutenant on 27 December 1856.

 At the outbreak of the Civil War he was serving aboard the store ship Supply, which arrived at Pensacola, Florida, on 10 January 1861, the day the state declared its secession from the Union, and as the Navy Yard there was captured by state forces.
 Union forces under Lieutenant Adam J. Slemmer still held Fort Pickens, and the next day Erben and men from Supply broke into Fort McRee, and destroyed some 20,000 pounds of gunpowder and spiked all of the guns.
 In April Erben reported aboard Powhatan, and was ordered to the Mississippi Flotilla on 5 September 1861.
 There he commanded the ironclad St. Louis from April to June 1862, and the Sumter from June to July 1862.
 He was promoted to lieutenant commander on 16 July 1862.
 He then served with the naval howitzer battery which served with the Army during the Antietam campaign in September 1862.

 He commanded the ill-fated monitor Tunxis from her commissioning in July 1864 until September, then the gunboat Pinola in the 2nd Division of the West Gulf Blockading Squadron under Captain George F. Emmons in the Gulf of Mexico.
 On 2 February 1865 he detained the schooner Ben Willis, sailing under British colors, with a cargo of bales of cotton.
 Suspecting her to be a blockade runner, Erben sent her in to New Orleans.
 Soon after, on 18 February 1865, boats from Pinola entered Pass Cavallo, Texas, and cut out the 70-ton schooner Anna Dale, which was armed with a 12-pounder Dahlgren howitzer and plentiful small arms.
 Attempting to sail her out in the dark the schooner grounded, so the guns were removed, and the schooner burnt.
 Nine crewmen were taken prisoner, one being her commander Joseph F. Stevenson, who claimed to be a lieutenant of the Confederate Navy, but was suspected by Erben of being a privateer.